HoussemEddineWeslati/Data-Science-Projects/README.md

 - Cloud deployment using Google Cloud Platform.

 <h2 align="left">Project 4 :</h2>
-<h3 align="left"><a href="https://github.com/HoussemEddineWeslati/potato-disease-classification-Deployment-To-GCP">Potato Disease Classification With Deployment To GCP</a></h3>

-**Summary:**
-The project is built upon a Convolutional Neural Network (CNN) architecture and makes use of the TensorFlow ImageDataGenerator API for data preprocessing.
-The model is optimized using TensorFlow Lite and deployed on Google Cloud Platform, with an efficient backend powered by FastAPI and TensorFlow Serving, along with Docker for deployment.<br>
-**Details:**
-- Architecture: Convolutional Neural Network (CNN) using TensorFlow.
-- Deployment: Optimization with TensorFlow Lite, deployment on Google Cloud Platform.
-- Backend: Powered by FastAPI and TensorFlow Serving, Docker for efficiency.<br>

-**Skills Acquired:**
-- Building and deploying deep learning models.
-- Backend development with FastAPI.
-- Cloud deployment using Google Cloud Platform.
-<h2 align="left">Project 5 :</h2>
 <h3 align="left"><a href="https://github.com/HoussemEddineWeslati/chronic-kidney-disease-Prediction-using-Machine-Learning">Machine Learning Project: chronic kidney disease Prediction</a></h3>

 **Summary:**